Plaanck/notes/Paper 2 - Algorithms and Problem Solving/2.1 Elements Of Computational Thinking/1- Thinking Abstractly.md

 >	A good example of abstraction in our day-to-day lives is maps, as we remove some details, e.g. it is not a satellite image of the land, and adds certain features such as the location of Points Of Interest
 -
-	- For example, Satnav is not a hyperrealistic copy of the area you are in, it is a simplified view of the roads in the area.
+	- For example, Satnav is not a hyper-realistic copy of the area you are in, it is a simplified view of the roads in the area.

 - Abstraction is also used when programming, for example,
 ```